Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

    Red Green Blue.

-For example, to create Fig. Red Green Blue you would need to create three separate materials and three separate material indices.
+For example, to create Fig. :ref:`fig-texts-edit-rgb` you would need to create three separate materials and three separate material indices.
 Each word would be assigned a *Material index* by selecting the characters for each word and clicking the *Assign* button.
-Fig. Red Green Blue is still one single *Text* object.
+Fig. :ref:`fig-texts-edit-rgb` is still one single *Text* object.